Glavo/kala-retro8/README.md

 However, Jabel cannot handle JPMS well.
 This plugin solves this problem.

-This plug-in will specify the target version of the compiler as 9, and then process class files other than `module-info.class` to make them compatible with Java 8.
+This plugin will specify the target version of the compiler as 9, and then process class files other than `module-info.class` to make them compatible with Java 8.